 You can also prioritize internet access throughout the system.
 So, if you need a little more WiFi speed while you game, you can prioritize the node that is closest to you.
-It won’t provide you as good as WiFi performance as the Netgear Orbi, but it’s a great internet solution, especially if you like having all of your components within the Google ecosystem.
+It won’t provide you as great a WiFi performance as the Netgear Orbi, but it’s a great internet solution, especially if you like having all of your components within the Google ecosystem.

-The TP-Link Deco two-piece system doesn’t provide the throughput power like Google WiFi or the Netgear Orbi RBK50, but the single, double and triple node system are more inexpensive than the former, so you can get good WiFi coverage in your home, without forking out too much cash.
-Like the previously mentioned devices, the installation is simple, so even the least tech savvy person can get these functioning fairly quickly.
-You will need to download the accompanying app, and register for an account, but the installation is still simple.
+The TP-Link Deco two-piece system doesn’t provide the throughput speeds like Google WiFi or the Netgear Orbi RBK50, but the single, double and triple-node system are more inexpensive than the former, so you can get good WiFi coverage in your home, without forking over too much cash.
+Like the previously mentioned devices, the installation is simple, so even the least tech-savvy person can get these functioning fairly quickly.
+You will need to download the accompanying app and register for an account, but the installation is still simple.

 The app provides network security options including who is on the network, as well as parental controls to help you keep an eye on what your kids are viewing.
-Each node has two ethernet ports, providing extra connectivity for those who are looking for a wired connection close to a node.
-The performance in really big houses just isn’t great with this system though, even with the three node unit.
-For bigger home arrangements, you’ll want to look at the Linksys Velop AC3600.
+Each node has two Ethernet ports, providing extra connectivity for those who are looking for a wired connection close to a node.
+The performance in really big houses just isn’t great with this system though, even with the three-node unit.
+For more speed and efficient coverage, you’ll want to look at the Linksys Velop .

 There is a ton to like about this nifty mesh router system.
 From the sleek design to the intuitive app, it’s a smart choice, especially when you consider all of the features.
-The hub, or router is a bit bigger and more rectangular than the nodes (or beacons as the company addresses them).
-The hub has two ethernet ports, while the nodes are strictly wireless.
-The satellites plugs directly into the wall, and have a nightlight that can be controlled with the phone app, which is a neat little feature.
+The hub is a bit bigger and more rectangular than the nodes (or beacons as the company addresses them).
+The hub has two Ethernet ports, while the nodes are strictly wireless.
+The satellites plug directly into the wall and have a nightlight that can be controlled with the phone app, which is a neat little feature.